Canis Major Constellation: History, Where It Is Located, and What It Represents

 Wezen is an exceptionally bright star, exhibiting an apparent magnitude ranging from 1,83 to 1,89, which places it among the brightest stars in the constellation Canis MajorThe name of this star comes from Arabic and means "weight" or "balance."

-This star is classified as a supergiant of spectral type F8Ia and is located about 1.800 light-years from Earth.
-It radiates a yellowish-white light characteristic of F-type stars.
-However, its exceptional luminosity and size distinguish it as a supergiant.
+This star is classified as a supergiant of spectral type F8Ia and is located approximately 1.800 light-years from Earth.
+For a more in-depth understanding of the classification of stars like Wezen, see .